 You can choose export periods of 1, 2, 4, 6, 12, or 24 hours based on your reporting or analysis needs.

+The Raw Export logs events based on their actual timestamp, regardless of when they are recorded in the User Content Database (UCD).
+In contrast, the Google Cloud Storage Export captures events within specific intervals, like the past hour, according to their UCD entry time.
 For example, the event counts displayed on the Metadata Analytics page represent all transmissions sent to UCD.
 Sending the same event 100 times results in only one entry in the database, but shows a transmission count of 100 on the page, while Raw Export will show only 1.

 Pause the GCS integration